hseebens/SInAS/ReadMe.txt

 Input:
 Information about databases has to be provided in DatabaseInfo.xlsx.
-Modification of location names, taxon names, terminologies and rules to treat first records can be done in UserDefinedSpeciesNames.xlsx, AllRegionsList.xlsx, SubspecIdentifier.xlsx, Guidelines_FirstRecords.xlsx and five translation tables for pathway, habitat, occurrence status, degree of establishment and establishment means.
+Modification of location names, taxon names, terminologies and rules to treat first records can be done in UserDefinedSpeciesNames.xlsx, AllLocations.xlsx, Guidelines_eventDates.xlsx and five translation tables for pathway, habitat, occurrence status, degree of establishment and establishment means.
 Note that only the first sheet of the Excel file is read in.
 Others are ignored.